Kwapi/boardgame.io/docs/events.md

 After the game is over, further state changes to the game (via a move or event) are not possible.

+This event is disabled by default.
+To enable this event, pass `endGame: true` inside your `flow` section

 ##### setActionPlayers

 This changes `ctx.actionPlayers` to the provided argument.